 Check that your meter readings match up with those quoted on the bill.
 If the figures do not match, contact the utility company and they will take a reading from your and adjust your bill accordingly.
 In other cases, you may need to keep a closer eye on your usage (e.g. remembering to switch the lights off when you’re not in the room).

 Can I leave the house before the end of the tenancy agreement?

 Yes, but you will still be obliged to pay rent for the full year unless you can find a new tenant to take over your contract.
 The process of releasing you from your contract and bringing in a new tenant will incur a charge of £50.

 What happens if my housemate stops paying rent?

 The term ‘joint and several’ in the tenancy agreement binds each tenant into the tenancy agreement and its terms collectively with the group and individually.
 Therefore, if one tenant fails to pay rent then the other tenants can become liable for unpaid rent.
 Please contact us as soon as possible if you think you might find yourself in this situation.

 What is the end of tenancy clean?

 You are expected to keep the house clean throughout your tenancy.
 However, at the end of the tenancy, we arrange for all our houses to be professionally cleaned at considerable cost.
-A contribution of £35 per person is added to your May rent payment to go towards cleaning the house so that it is presented to the next group as it was presented to you at the beginning of the tenancy.
 For those staying on for another year, the communal areas will be professionally cleaned to maintain the condition of the house.